 At the beginning of this new year, the video streaming company Netflix announced its official launch in India — a country comprising world’s second largest Internet users.
-India currently experiences a rapid growth in its Internet subscribers due to several reasons including falling prices of smartphones and young generation.
-On the contrary, Netflix experiences a slowed growth in the subscriber-base in its hometown United States.
+India currently experiences a rapid growth in its Internet subscribers due to several reasons including falling prices for smartphones and young generation.
+On the contrary, Netflix experienced a slowed growth in the customer base in its hometown United States.

 Netflix will be providing one month of free service, provided the user subscribes with an authorized Credit Card or PayPal account.
 The card must support International transactions.

-An Indian user will require at least 3 mbps and 5 mbps broadband speed for watching movies and high definition content respectively.
-Perhaps, users with too old, outdated routers will have to upgrade in order to make their device compatible for an overwhelmed service.
+An Indian user will require at least 3 Mbps and 5 Mbps broadband speed for watching movies and high definition content respectively.
+Perhaps, users with too old, outdated routers will have to upgrade to make their device compatible with an overwhelmed service.
 A standard quality TV show may eat up around 1 GB of data.
-Internet plans in India are not truly unlimited in nature, i.e. they are metered with specific data limit for high speed, and then the Internet speed drops to such an extent that it takes half an hour to open a single website!
+Internet plans in India are not unlimited in nature, i.e. they are metered with specific data limit for high speed, and then the Internet speed drops to such an extent that it takes half an hour to open a single website!
 Thanks to fraud Internet Service Providers (ISPs) and corrupt TRAI regulatory body, for exploiting customers with high costs for metered connection.